How Does Taking Summer Courses Help?

 How Does Taking Summer Courses at LCP Make a Difference?

 Legend College Preparatory is a private, WASC-accredited school that offers credited courses year-round.
+We offer summer courses as well as during the school year.
 Many of our students attend part-time, as they attend a public school during the school year and come to us for classes in the summer.
 By using their opportunities at LCP, our students are able to:

-- Get ahead in their coursework by completing prerequisites
+- Get ahead in their coursework by completing prerequisite

 - Complete AP courses they couldn’t fit into their school year